-I get this question a lot, about the timing of a campaign and when to actually start marketing your book.
-It’s a valid question, because most, if not all book marketing advice blogs and books will tell you to start early.
-Which is good advice, but early can be relative in certain circumstances.
+I get this question a lot, authors asking for book promotion ideas and guidelines for timing their prep work and marketing prior to the book’s release.
+It’s a valid concern, because most, if not all, book marketing blogs and books will tell you to start early.

 But in order to understand where this information came from, and how it’s changed, let’s take a look at how publishing timelines have evolved.

-Most of the “start marketing your book early” warnings are ones you’ll get from folks who are involved in traditional publishing, because they have other markers that they need to consider.
+Most of the “start marketing your book early” warnings are ones you’ll get from folks who are involved in traditional publishing, because they have other markers that they need to consider when developing all of their book promotion ideas for a particular title.
 For example, if you’re with, let’s say, Simon & Schuster and you have a Fall release for your book, they’ll probably need to pitch you to bookstores in March.
-Meaning that you’ll have ARC’s (advanced review copies) early in the year.
+Meaning that you’ll have ARCs (advance review copies) early in the year.
 Bookstores and other retailers like WalMart and Costco need to determine what books they’ll stock, or won’t, pretty early on in the game, especially for a season as busy as Fall tends to be.

 The next piece of this is magazines.
 In the past, magazines closed issues 6-8 months out, a magazine can only close an issue once all the advertising is sold for that issue.
 However, with advertising getting harder to sell, sometimes these issues don’t close until 3 months prior to their actual “on sale” dates and in some situations, they close 2 months out.
 But to be safe, I’d use 3-4 as a solid marker for pitching magazines for a review.